 Elizabeth (Olivia Cooke) is accused of poisoning her husband, and she is awaiting a trial which is almost certain to culminate in her execution in the gallows.
 She is a music hall star from a humble background and a dysfunctional family.
 Her formidable mother was very abusive, as was the husband whom she’s accused of killing.
 Rookie detective Kildare is assigned with her case, and he soon begin to develop some fondness for the mysterious woman.
 He suspects that Elizabeth’s husband was in reality a sadistic serial killer nicknamed The Golem.
 He also thinks that the oppressed woman may not have poisoned him at all, or that perhaps she killed him in act of desperation (in some sort of Victorian Ruth Ellis act).

 The fact that the screenplay was written by a woman is by no means irrelevant.
-Elizabeth is both ambiguous and empowering.
+Elizabeth is both ambiguous and empowered.
 She’s very comfortable and energetic on stage, and mostly sullen and introvert elsewhere.
 She seems to accept her likely death sentence with a stoic attitude, but there a certain cunningness in her apparent frailty suggesting that there’s more under the surface.
 Kildare is charmed and fascinated by this fine and cryptic female.

 A number of twists drive the narrative of this very British horror movie, and it worth sticking to the end for a very nice surprise.
 And there’s just about enough gore (including eviscerated corpses very much à la Jack the Ripper) to shock you, without becoming exploitative.
 The grotesque murders are indeed fetishised, but this is not a bad taste movie.
-It more a fantasy horror flick instead.
+It’s more a fantasy horror flick instead.
 It’s not a perfect one, though.
 It sometimes feels a little self-conceited, too epic and grandiose, plus a tad too long at nearly two hours.
 To boot, the dark studio settings give the movie a TV series feeling, and perhaps it would be more appropriate indeed if this was made for a more mainstream television audience.